fdosani/better-interviews/docs/interviewing_options.md

 # Interviewing Options

-Understanding the various interviewing options to get a sense of how they are typically used, what is involved, pros, cons, and biases.
+Overview the most common interviewing options to get a sense of how they are typically used, what is: involved, pros, cons, and biases.

-### Whiteboarding
+## Whiteboarding

 Whiteboarding can be the use a of a physical whiteboard or a online code/sharing editor where a candidate is given a problem and expected to come up with a